The Last Face: Production

 On April 10, 2014, it was announced Sean Penn would direct the film, with Charlize Theron and Javier Bardem set to star in the film.
 Principal photography began on August 1, 2014, in Cape Town.

 Release

 The film premiered at the 2016 Cannes Film Festival on May 20, 2016.
-On September 8, 2016, Saban Films acquired U.S distribution rights to the film.
+On September 8, 2016, Saban Capital Group, through its Saban Films division, acquired the U.S distribution rights to the film.
 The film was released on DirecTV on June 29, 2017, before being released on video on demand and in theaters on July 28, 2017, by Saban Films.

 Reception

 The reception for The Last Face at Cannes was very negative and The Sydney Morning Herald reported that the film was booed during its screening.
 The film holds a rating of 8% on Rotten Tomatoes, based on 49 reviews, with an average rating of 3/10.
 The site's critics' consensus reads: "The Last Face's noble intentions are nowhere near enough to carry a fundamentally misguided story that arguably demeans the demographic it wants to defend."
 On Metacritic, the film has a weighted average score of 16 out of 100, based on 20 critics, indicating "overwhelming dislike".

 The Hollywood Reporter panned the film, writing "A backdrop of Third World atrocity, suffering and merciless human-rights violations serves as the canvas for a faux-profound Hollywood love story in Sean Penn's stunningly self-important but numbingly empty cocktail of romance and insulting refugee porn, The Last Face."
 The Guardian and The Telegraph were equally dismissive, with The Guardian commenting that "Charlize Theron and Javier Bardem give career worst performances as doctors falling in love in west Africa while black characters are relegated to the background".